joaoleal/CppADCodeGen/README.md

 statically compiled at runtime using an existing compiler and linked dynamically or, alternatively, go through a JIT compilation using Clang/LLVM.

+In addition to C source generation, CppADCodeGen can also produce [Latex](http://www.latex-project.org/) source-code files for your algorithm, which in turn can be used to create PDF files for documentation purposes.

 CppADCodeGen can also be used to perform differentiation index reduction of Differential Algebraic Equations (DAE) through the Pantelides and Dummy Derivatives methods.